Wytamma/write-the/README.md

 ## Roadmap

-The main goal for write-the is to develop a generic module system document, test, and optimise code in any language in a reliable and repatable way.
+The main goal for write-the is to develop a generic module system to document, test, and optimise code in any language in a reliable and repatable way.

 For a detailed project roadmap, including planned features, improvements, and milestones, please see our Project Timeline (TBD).